binarymist/cloudsecurity-quickreference/manuscript/markdown/front/preface.md

 ## Description

-As with my book series [Holistic Info-Sec for Web Developers](www.holisticinfosecforwebdevelopers.com), I have used bruce schneier’s Sensible Security Model (SSM) as we threat model the Cloud environment.
+As with my book series [Holistic Info-Sec for Web Developers](www.holisticinfosecforwebdevelopers.com), I have used bruce schneier's Sensible Security Model (SSM) as we threat model the Cloud environment.
 You are encouraged to draw parallels between the structure I have created and your own Cloud environment.

-I have focussed on identifying and addressing the assets, risks, countermeasures, risks that the countermeasures may introduce, and the costs and trade-offs that I frequently encounter when working with organisations and their Development Teams.
+I have focussed on identifying and addressing the assets, risks, countermeasures, risks that the countermeasures may introduce, and the costs and trade-offs that I frequently encounter when working with organisations and their Development Teams on Cloud environments.

 This book is targeted towards helping Architects and Software Engineers in a hurry.